lindavik/mf-challenge/README.md

 ## Setup

-### Installing Poetry
+### Backend

+This project uses Poetry which is a tool for dependency management and packaging in Python.
+It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
-This project uses Poetry, you can read more about it and how to install it [here](https://python-poetry.org/docs/).
+You can read more about Poetry, how to install it and set it up [here](https://python-poetry.org/docs/).